• OPEN AN ACCOUNT

 Corporate Social Responsibility

-TVS Motor Company became the First Indian 2W & 3W maker to have become a signatory to the world's largest sustainability initiative, the United Nations Global Compact (UNGC).
-This will ensure enhanced collaborations and actions towards wider development of goals, particularly the sustainable development goals (SDGs).
+SST has won the FICCI CSR AWARDS 2022 for "Fight against COVID - 19" during the year.
+The FICCI (Federation of Indian Chambers of Commerce & Industry) CSR Awards recognize individuals and organizations that have made significant contributions to India's development and growth.
+The Company is the First Indian 2W & 3W maker to have become a signatory to the world's largest sustainability initiative, the United Nations Global Compact (UNGC).
+This will ensure enhanced collaborations and actions towards wider development of goals, particularly the Sustainable Development Goals (SDGs).

 Cost & Price Management